ICGC-TCGA-PanCancer/pancancer-documentation/production/central_decider_client.md

     Generating: ini/CPCG_0185-PRAD-CA-CPCG_0185_Ly_R-normal.ini

 ## Scheduling INI files
-1. Copy INI files onto worker nodes that you would like them to run on
+1. Copy INI files onto worker nodes that you would like them to run on using scp:

     `scp -i <pem-key> <ini-filepath> <user>@<worker hostname or IP address>:/tmp`

 Example: